Ingest, Process, and Analyze Amazon Web Application Firewall Logs

 INTO default_glue_catalog.database_2777eb.access_log_raw_data;

 Since the source data is unstructured we must use a regular expression to parse the appropriate fields and associate them with a schema.
 The CONTENT_TYPE property enables you to define a PATTERN and also configure whether log lines are expected to span multiple lines.
-Furthermore, you can configure SQLake to infer the data types of each column; you can choose to disable automatic inference and manually cast each field the appropriate type using a transformation job.
+Furthermore, you can configure SQLake to infer the data types of each column; you can choose to disable automatic inference and manually cast each field to the appropriate type using a transformation job.

 Here are the results when querying the staging table: